emsesp/EMS-ESP32/README.md

 ## **Credits**

 A shout out to the people helping EMS-ESP get to where it is today...
 - **@MichaelDvP** for all his amazing contributions and patience.
-Specifically the improved uart library, thermostat and mixing logic.
+Specifically the improved uart library, thermostat and mixer logic.
 - **@BBQKees** for his endless testing and building the awesome circuit boards
 - **@susisstrolch** for writing a first working version of the EMS bridge circuit which I used to design EMS-ESP version 0.1 back in August 2017
-- Plus everyone else providing suggestions, PRs and the odd donation that keep us motivated.
+- plus everyone else providing suggestions, PRs and the odd donation that keep us motivated.
 Thanks!

 ## **License**